 How to make the best Chicken and Dumplings Casserole?

 This recipe has two components: the creamy chicken for the bottom layer and the dumplings as the topping.

 - Prepare for baking: Preheat oven to 350F.
 Then, coat a casserole dish with non-stick spray.

 - Sauté aromatics: Next, in a large skillet over medium heat, melt butter for 30 seconds.
 Then, add minced garlic and saute onions along with chopped celery. cook until soft.

-- Cook the chicken: Stir in the Ranch seasoning, flour, and salt, and black pepper.
-Blend everything together.
+- Cook the chicken: Stir in the Ranch seasoning, flour, salt, and black pepper.
+Blend everything.
 Then, slowly pour in the broth.
 Simmer until it starts to get thick.
 Add the peas, and let the whole mixture cook for a few minutes.
 After, stir in the shredded meat.

 - Add the bacon and cheese: Turn off the heat.
 Combine the bacon and cheddar with the rest of the mixture.
 Pour into your baking dish then top with more cheddar.

 For the Dumplings: